Phipps Conservatory and Botanical Gardens

 Since early 2007, evolveEA assisted with the Center for Sustainable Landscapes (CSL) project by collaboratively developing a Project Statement that helped define the project issues, parameters and process. evolveEA then led and assisted the project team selection process, and have been an active part of the project since its inception.

 Phipps opened the 24,500 sf Center for Sustainable Landscapes in 2012.
 In its pursuit of becoming the conservatory with the world’s highest green standards, this new building was designed and built with the goal of receiving a Living Building Challenge certification, a LEED Platinum certification and a four star certification in the new SITES landscape rating system.
 The design treats stormwater in a lagoon, treats sewage in a constructed wetland, has a geothermal well field, extensive photovoltaic arrays, and was designed as a living, net zero energy building.
-The entire design and construction team is from Pittsburgh and Pennsylvania. evolveEA is managing the Living Building Challenge certification and also managed the LEED certification process for the project, helping the CSL to achieve the highest possible LEED score for a new construction project with LEED Platinum certification.
+The entire design and construction team is from Pennsylvania. evolveEA managed the Living Building Challenge certification and the LEED certification process for the project, helping the CSL to achieve the highest possible LEED score for a new construction project with LEED Platinum certification.